4/29/2025

 President and Chief Executive Officer

-And importantly, all that's right, if you take the full year, we're delivering algorithm.
-I mean, we're just the same store, new unit growth, NUG is staying the same and same stores coming down.
+And importantly, oh, that's right.
+If you take the full year, we're delivering algorithm.
+I mean, we're just the same store.
+New unit growth, NUG is staying the same, and same store is coming down.
 But when you add one plus one together, it's getting you to what you should get to.
-Algorithms live.

 speaker